-For parents of high-achieving girlsGirls are consistently out performing boys across all areas of education.
-The advantage that boys had in mathematics has largely vanished, and girls have always enjoyed an advantage in the areas of language.
+For parents of high-achieving girlsGirls are consistently out performing boys across almost all areas of education.
+The advantage that boys had in mathematics has largely vanished.

 Contrast this with the average achieving learner who has scratched and clawed their way through, constantly fighting to stay in the game.
 They may have developed resilience, persistence and grit -which count for so much at higher levels of education.